 Why a lease – the commercial lease an essential contract?

-Submitted over 8 years ago by Alan Barry
+Submitted about 9 years ago by Alan Barry

 In this first installment of our blog on the commercial lease we will discuss why a formal lease agreement is important in the renting of a commercial property and who should be involved.